-- When disabled, no lower thread breaks are detected. - o When enabled, lower thread breaks are detected.
+- When disabled, no lower thread breaks are detected.

 • Move Hoop Forward at End of Design

 - When disabled, the hoop will remain where the design ended.
 This is usually at design origin. - When enabled, the hoop will move forward as far as possible with the needle remaining within the hoop limits.